-As a general scope, the SEMIoTICS framework integration involves all components developed in WP3 and WP4.
-Moreover, additional effort is put on components enabling interoperability with targeted external IoT platforms.
+In general, the integration approach of the SEMIoTICS framework components has not changed.
+This document describes additional components developed in WP3 and WP4, complementing document D5.2.
 As a result of this process, the integrated framework provides the basis for evaluating the effectiveness of the SEMIoTICS approach in real-life scenarios and trial operations in domains targeted by the project (T.5.4, T.5.5, and T.5.6).
-Particular emphasis is on the automated processes of Continuous Integration and Continuous Delivery (CI/CD) which the integration process is based on.
+Particular emphasis is given on the automated processes of Continuous Integration and Continuous Delivery (CI/CD) which the integration process is based on.